 - 1. Go to www.tea.state.tx.us - 2.
-Click on "Educator Login" (right side of the page in red) - Click on "Application" then on "Standard Certificate Texas Program" - 2.
+Click on "Educator Login" (right side of the page in red) - 3.
+Click on "Application" then on "Standard Certificate Texas Program" - 2.
 Click on the link for "Apply for My Certification" - 3.
 Follow the instructions to apply for certification. - 4.
 Pay by credit card online or print the fee remittance form, and mail with the appropriate payment (\$77 fee). - 5.
-Begin the fingerprint selection process while on-line and pay for fingerprinting.
+Begin the criminal background check process while on-line: - The criminal background check fee is \$39.50(non-refundable). - The applicant will receive an email from SBEC that will contain a document (FAST Fingerprint Pass) that will allow them to use the vendor's digital services.